 You’ll find the 7.9-inch display is a pleasure to read on, and it’s size and weight make it comfortable to hold.
 It’s good for watching movies or gaming, too, though you’ll probably want headphones to go with it.
-Battery life is solid, offering a solid 10 hours between charges.
+Battery life is solid, offering a good 10 hours between charges.
 There’s also an 8-megapixel main camera and a 7-megapixel front-facing camera.

 Portability is the reason to pick the iPad Mini 4.
 If you want an iPad and need something smaller in size, then this is it.

 Unfortunately, it’s not just the size that has been scaled down here — the iPad Mini 4 is not as lightning fast as its bigger siblings.
 It’s also expensive, more expensive than the 2018 iPad, which makes very little sense.
 But you can’t beat the iPad Mini if it’s a small tablet you want.

 Our full iPad Mini 5 review

 Who’s it for?
 Creatives, tablet enthusiasts, and power users.

 Why we picked the iPad Pro:

 Speaking of the screen, it’s hard to beat.
 The 12.9-inch model sports a 2,732 x 2,048-pixel resolution, while the 11-inch model packs 2,388 x 1,668 pixels.
 Both benefit greatly from Apple’s ProMotion technology, which boosts the refresh rate to a buttery-smooth 120Hz.

 Beyond the steep price and the limitations of iOS for people seeking a desktop replacement, we’re disappointed Apple removed the headphone jack.
 But even with all that considered, the iPad Pro 10.5’s aesthetics, raw power, and long-lasting battery life earn it a place in the pantheon of high-performance tablets.
 You won’t find anything better.